source-academy/frontend/README.md

 [![Coverage Status](https://coveralls.io/repos/github/source-academy/cadet-frontend/badge.svg?branch=master)](https://coveralls.io/github/source-academy/cadet-frontend?branch=master)
 [![License](https://img.shields.io/github/license/source-academy/cadet-frontend)](https://github.com/source-academy/cadet-frontend/blob/master/LICENSE)

-The Source Academy (<https://source-academy.github.io/>) is an immersive online experiential environment for learning programming, developed in the School of Computing at the National University of Singapore.
+The Source Academy (<https://source-academy.github.io/>) is an immersive online experiential environment for learning programming.
+It is developed by a community of learners (also called "Source Academy") who use the book [Structure and Interpretation of Computer Programs, JavaScript Adaptation](https://source-academy.github.io/interactive-sicp) (SICP JS).
 This repository houses the sources for the frontend of the Source Academy, written in ReactJS with Redux.

 ## Features
 - Playground to write and test programs